robalb/morsechat/README.md

-The easiest way to run the webapp in a production environment is with the provided docker-compose.prod, `docker-compose -f docker-compose.prod.yml up --build`
+The easiest way to run the webapp in a production environment is with the provided docker-compose.prod, `docker-compose -f docker-compose.prod.yml up --build` This method will also generate and manage a mariadb image, but you should replace it with something more stable

-Alternatively, you can deploy the app on a k8s kluster using the manifests in `kubernetes/base` The current setup requires a traefik ingress controller, certmanager, and a mysql database Service already running
+Alternatively you can deploy the app on a k8s kluster using the manifests in `kubernetes/base` but first you will need to setup a traefik ingress controller, certmanager, and a mariadb database Service.

 The live website on halb.it is built using github workflows, and deployed on a k8s cluster with argoCD